Social Work, M.S.W.

 Master of Social Work Degree Requirements

-In the 60-unit program, all students are required to take the following courses: SWRK 200, 203, 212, 213, 220, 221, 224, 225, 227, 246, 247, 260, 261, 280, 281, 282, 283, and 292, in addition to completing a project (298) or a thesis (299), for a total of 54 units.
+Beginning in the Fall 2020 semester, in the 60-unit program all students are required to take the following courses: SWRK 200, 210, 211, 212, 213, 220, 221, 222, 223, 248, 262, 263, 280I, 281I, 282I, 283I, and 292, in addition to completing a project (298) or a thesis (299), and take one of the three following combinations of classes (SWRK 264 and 265; 274 and 275; 278 and 288) for a total of 54 units.
 The remaining 6 units may be selected from social work electives.
 Electives from other departments must be approved by the graduate coordinator.

 Master of Social Work

-This program is designed to prepare students for advanced social work practice — as social work practitioners who are capable of intervening at individual, family, small group, organization, and community levels.
+This program is designed to prepare students for advanced social work practice as social work practitioners who are capable of intervening at the individual, family, group, organization, and community levels.
 Students achieve competence in problem identification, assessment, development of intervention plans, and evaluation of practice.
 Students build cross-cultural awareness and learn to use empowerment and social justice perspectives when making interventions with client systems of various sizes.

 The program prepares students for practice and advancement in the social work profession.
 Students develop the knowledge and skills necessary to provide direct services, consultation, training, program development, practice evaluation, and social service research on behalf of clients and community and contribute to the advancement of the profession.

 The faculty members of the department represent a wide spectrum of theoretical orientations and approaches to professional social work practice.
 All have substantive practice experience and many engage in active research programs and social policy interests.
-In addition to the on-campus facilities of the university, the department uses the San Joaquin Valley’s unique urban-rural configuration of people, agribusiness and social-political institutions, and the accompanying host of social service needs as the setting for field internships.
+In addition to the on-campus facilities of the university, the department uses the San Joaquin Valley’s unique urban-rural configuration of people, social-political institutions, and the accompanying host of social service needs as the setting for field internships.